Sarujan003/Coding_assistant/README.md

 - ✅ Chat with an LLM using streaming responses
 - ✅ Multiple chat sessions with history
 - ✅ Clean UI with sidebar chat management
-- ✅ Integrated with Ollama REST API
+- ✅ Integrated with Ollama
 - ✅ System prompt customization for coding tasks

 ## 🛠️ Tech Stack